vecna/sniffjoke/README.md

 SniffJoke is an application for Linux that handle transparently your TCP connection, delaying, modifyng and inject fake packets inside your transmission, make them almost impossible to be correctly readed by a passive wiretapping technology (IDS or sniffer)

-# Requirement
+# Requirements

     cmake, gcc, iptables, tcpdump

-# or, if you're makin some code modify
+# or, if you're making some code modify
     mkdir build
     cd build
     cmake ..